 Imagine this: you’re at work, busily clicking on the keyboard, answering one email after another.
-By the time you look up it is already past time for lunch.
+By the time you look up it’s already past time for lunch.
 We are all guilty of forgetting to take breaks during our busy work days, or just pushing through to get more tasks checked off the list.
+But, making taking a break important during the day will help in the long run.

 Well get this… Did you know that taking 30 second breaks can increase your productivity up to 13 percent?
 That’s why we put together these four quick and simple tips to get you out of your seat and taking a breather.